 After breakfast today, travel 17 miles from Oaxaca to tour outlying artisanal communities and encounter authentic regional craftsmanship first-hand.
 Each town on the tour specializes in a different craft, offering you the opportunity to view the broadest possible scope of the remarkable work produced by Oaxaca's artisans.
 In San Bartolo Coyotepec meet masters of black clay, whose pieces are fired in specialized subterranean furnaces, and enjoy a traditional lunch in the welcoming atmosphere of an artisan's home.
 San Martin Tilcajete boasts the finest traditional wood carvings in the state of Oaxaca.
 Carvers create whimsical, mythical creatures that are unique conceptualizations of ancient Mexican religious beliefs.
 Your final stop on the artisanal tour is Santo Tomas Jalieza, where skilled artists create rugs, belts, and bags beautifully decorated with patterns featuring local flora and fauna.

-This morning visit the breathtaking Monte Alban.
-Monte Alban is an archeological site only about 5 miles from Oaxaca's center that provides a glimpse into the rich history of the region.
-Explore the remains of this complex ancient city set on a 1600 meter-high mountain top, constructed 2500 years ago by village-dwelling Oaxacans.
-Travel on to the nearby Atzompa Pottery Village, where potters have been creating distinctive ceramics for centuries using traditional Oaxacan techniques.
-Lunch will be provided at a restaurant near Atzompa.
+This morning visit the breathtaking Monte Alban, an archeological site only about 5 miles from Oaxaca's center that provides a glimpse into the rich history of the region.
+Explore the remains of this complex ancient city set on a 1600-meter-high mountain top, constructed 2500 years ago by village-dwelling Oaxacans.
+Travel on to visit the historic market of Zaachila, the colonial town of Cuilapan de Guerrero, where you will enjoy lunch, and the nearby Atzompa Pottery Village, where potters have been creating distinctive ceramics for centuries using traditional Oaxacan techniques.

 In the evening, relax at your hotel and dine on your own in Oaxaca.

-After breakfast a private transport will take you from your hotel to the airport.
+After breakfast, a private transfer takes you from your hotel to the airport for onward travel.